 How We’d Spend a Day in Inverness

-The Inverness Castle Experience
+10:00 The Inverness Castle Experience

-The big news for Inverness is that the castle has finally reopened.
+The big news for Inverness is that the castle finally reopened.
 After years of refurbishment (and several delays), the Inverness Castle Experience opened its doors in December 2025, and it’s completely transformed what was previously just a nice building to look at from the outside.

 The £47 million project has turned the castle into a proper visitor attraction.
 In the South Tower, you follow a self-guided route accompanied by a seanchaidh (that’s Gaelic for storyteller), working your way through a series of immersive rooms that tell the stories of the Highlands through interactive installations, sound, and light.
 The restored Rose Window, rescued from a demolished Victorian church in the city, is one of the standout pieces.
 There’s also a 360-degree immersive show that’s worth sitting through.